Nikan152435/Portfolio/README.md

 + Сertificate Advanced JS, modern language capabilities is in progress
 + Сertificate Advanced JS in the browser is in progress
 + Certificate React, Library for Modern Front-End Development is in progress
-+ Diploma block for the profession of frontend developer is in progress

   Job title